-PATHWAYS COMMON CORE: 30 CREDITS PR A. REQUIRED CORE: 12 Credits Co Nev English: 6 creditsENG101 English Composition I3(ENA101 or ENC101 depending on placement scores)ENG102 Writing through Literature3 En EN Mathematical and Quantitative Reasoning: 3 creditsSelect one of the following courses:3MAT107 Mathematics and the Modern World3MAT112 College Algebra Lib LIB Soc MAT118 Introductory Statistics Life & Physical Sciences: 3 credits Select one of the following courses: 3 SCB101 Topics in Biological Sciences SCC101 Topics in Chemistry SCP101 Topics in Physics SCP140 Topics in Astronomy SSF SSF SSF SSF B. FLEXIBLE CORE: 18 Credits Select one course from each of the five flexible core categories AND one additional course from any flexible core category.
+PATHWAYS COMMON CORE: 30 CREDITS PROGRAM CORE: 30 CREDITS A. REQUIRED CORE: 12 Credits English: 6 credits ENG101 English Composition I 3 (ENA101 or ENC101 depending on placement scores) ENG102 Writing through Literature 3 English: 3 credits3ENG103 Preparing and Writing the Research Paper3Liberal Arts: 6 credits3LIA100 First Year Seminar for Liberal Arts3LIB200 Humanism, Science and Technology3 Mathematical and Quantitative Reasoning: 3 creditsSelect one of the following courses:3MAT107 Mathematics and the Modern World3MAT112 College Algebra3MAT115 College Algebra and Trigonometry3MAT118 Introductory Statistics3 Social Science: 18 creditsSelect four of the following courses:12SSH101 Themes in American History to 186512SSH102 Themes in American History since 1865185SSH103 Western Civilization from Ancient Times to the Renaissance12 Life & Physical Sciences: 3 creditsSelect one of the following courses:3SCB101 Topics in Biological Sciences3SCC101 Topics in Chemistry3SCP101 Topics in Physics3SCP140 Topics in Astronomy3 SSH104 Western Civilization from the Renaissance to Modern Times SSH105 World History from Ancient Times to 1500 SSH106 World History from 1500 to the Present SSH110 East Asia Civilization and Societies SSH231 Afro-American History SSH232 Survey of Latin American and Caribbean History B. FLEXIBLE CORE: 18 Credits 18 Select one course from each of the five flexible core categories AND one additional course from any flexible core category.
 Note: Student can select only two courses from any one discipline.
-SSF SSF SSF SSF SSF SSA SSA World Cultures and Global Issues US Experience in its Diversity Creative Expression Individual and Society Scientific World SSE SSE SSP SSP SSS Students are advised to select one Urban Study course to complete college requirement.
+World Cultures and Global Issues US Experience in its Diversity Creative Expression Individual and Society Scientific World Select two of the following:6SSA100 Introduction to Anthropology5SSA101 Cultural AnthropologySSE103 Introduction to MicroeconomicsSSE104 Introduction to MacroeconomicsSSP101 U.S. Power and PoliticsSSP250 Political Ideas and IdeologiesSSS100 Introduction to SociologyUnrestricted electives: 3 credits3 Students are advised to select one Urban Study course to complete college requirement.
 To complete the degree requirements from the Flexible Core, students are advised to select courses from the recommended course selections listed in the program handbook.
-Un